smin95/smplot2/README.md

 # sesplot

 sesplot provides simple themes and a color palette for data visualization.
-It has been developed to invite people without a coding background to pick up R. Here are the SES functions:
+It has been developed to invite people without a coding background to pick up R. Here are the SES (Sam's Editing Studio) functions:

 * `ses_bar()`: a SES theme appropriate for plotting bar graphs.
 * `ses_corr()`: a SES theme appropriate for plotting correlations.